Card game “Makao”

 • If a joker is discarded, the direction of card movement must be changed.
 For example, if the game was played clockwise, the circle reverses, and the game is played counterclockwise.

-• If a player places an ace, they have the right to demand that the next player place a card of a specific suit.
-It is important that this card must be of a different suit than the placed ace.
+• If a player places an ace, they have the right to demand that the next player places a card of a specific suit.
+It is important that the card must be of a different suit than the ace placed.
 The suit can also be unspecified, and again shout “Any!”

 Twos, threes, fours, and kings can be discarded in multiples to force the next player to draw as many cards as possible.
-For example, placing three threes means the next player must draw nine cards instead of three.
+For example, placing three threes, the next player will have to draw nine cards instead of three.

 Important!
 If a player is left with the last card, they must shout “Makao!”
 If the player forgets and other players notice, the former must draw 1 card from the deck.

-Different countries and cultures have various versions of this game.
-Here are some of the most interesting:
+Different countries and cultures play other variants of this game.
+Some of the most interesting:

 makao game